 1: To everything, there is a season and a time to every purpose under the heaven.

 2: A time to be born and a time to die, a time to plant, and a time to pluck up that which is planted.

 3: A time to kill and a time to heal, a time to break down and a time to build up.

 4: A time to weep and a time to laugh, a time to mourn and a time to dance.

 8: A time to love and a time to hate, a time of war and a time of peace.

 11: He hath made everything beautiful in his time and set the world in our hearts, so that no man can find out the work that God maketh from the beginning to the end.

 15: That which hath been is now, and that which is to be hath already been and God requireth that which is past.

 20: All go onto one place, all are of the dust and all turn to dust again.

-To send flowers to Dette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dette Jean Norstrom, please visit our floral store.